dhiraj2105/karyam/README.md

 - **Communication**: Clients and workers can communicate securely through in-app messaging.
 - **Payment System**: Integration with payment gateway for secure online payments.

+### To use this app

+1. Clone the repository using
+   `git clone github.com/dhiraj2105/karyam`